Scaling and root planing: Effectiveness of the procedure

 The process which allows for the formation of deep periodontal pockets does not occur overnight.
 Therefore, it is unrealistic to expect the tissue to heal completely in a similarly short time period.
 Gains in gingival attachment may occur slowly over time, and ongoing periodontal maintenance visits are usually recommended every three to four months to sustain health.
 The frequency of these later appointments is key to maintaining the results of the initial scaling and root planing, especially in the first year immediately following treatment.

 Since the patient may still have pockets that surpass the effective cleaning ability of a brush or floss, for long-term success of their treatment they should return every 90 days in order to ensure that those pockets remain free of deposit.
 Patients should be counseled that 90 days is not an arbitrary interval; at 90 days, the healing made possible by the scaling and root planing will be complete.
 This will allow the practitioner to re-measure pocket depths to determine whether the intervention was successful.
-At this appointment, progress will be discussed, as well as any refractory periodontitis.
+At this appointment, progress should be discussed, as well as any refractory periodontitis.
 At 90 days from the original scaling and root planing, the periodontal bacteria, if any remain, will have reached their full strength again.
 Therefore, if there are remaining areas of disease, the practitioner will clean them again, and may place more site-specific antibiotic.
 Furthermore, this appointment allows for the review of homecare, or necessary additions or education.